 Meanwhile, subsequent amendments to Salvini’s second security decree tightened up the fines for NGOs rescuing asylum-seekers without cooperating with relevant authorities but removed the sanctions for each migrant transported.

 During the daily press briefing at the U.N., La Voce di New York asked Stéphane Dujarric, the Secretary-General’s spokesperson, to clarify Mr. Guterres’s standpoint on this matter.
 “The Special Rapporteurs play a very critical and important role within the human rights architecture in the U.N., but obviously they are independent,” he said referring to the U.N. experts who drafted the letter.
 Mr. Dujarric also highlighted that, without getting into the specifics of the Italian law, “SG’s message to every world leader is consistent — it’s about how the international law that relates to the protection of refugees should be respected, and it has been signed on to by all the signatories of the Refugee Convention, and that refugees and migrants need to be treated with dignity and respect of human rights and with solidarity.”

-Asked whether the United Nations and the Secretary-General are putting enough pressure on the Italian Government, Guterres’ spokesperson responded: “I can only speak for the Secretary-General, but I think that the SG’s position and the message he sends to the world leaders on refugees, on migrants, is clear and unequivocal, and that is the message he sends around the world.
-Every country has its own internal debate and different policies, our position, and SG’s position — which frankly is the same in public and private — has remained unchanged.”
+Asked whether the United Nations and the Secretary-General are putting enough pressure on the Italian government, Guterres’ spokesperson stated, “I think that the SG’s position and the message he sends to the world leaders on refugees, on migrants, is clear and unequivocal, and that is the message he sends around the world.”
+He then stressed once again the consistency of the Secretary-General’s stance when it comes to migration issues.
+“Every country has its own internal debate and different policies.
+Our position, and SG’s position — which frankly is the same in public and private — has remained unchanged,” he said.